FearTheDeer9/AmortizedBayesianOptimization/memory-bank/progress.md

 We've now also completed Task 6 (Amortized Causal Bayesian Optimization) with all subtasks finished.
 This includes the `AmortizedCBO` class that implements various acquisition functions, intervention selection mechanisms with budget constraints, and the full optimization loop.
 The implementation leverages the meta-learning capabilities from Task 5 to enable transfer learning across causal structures.
 We've also created a comprehensive example workflow in `examples/amortized_cbo_workflow.py` that demonstrates all the components working together.

+We've made significant progress on Task 7 (Evaluation Framework and Benchmarks) by completing Subtask 7.1 to implement a comprehensive benchmark suite.
+This includes abstract `Benchmark` class, specialized `CausalDiscoveryBenchmark` and `CBOBenchmark` implementations, and a `BenchmarkRunner` to manage multiple benchmarks.
+The framework supports various metrics including SHD, precision, recall, F1 for structure recovery, and performance metrics for optimization tasks.
+It also provides tools for generating synthetic benchmark problems and visualizing results.

 We've also added a new Task 8 (Demo Scripts for Supervisor Meeting) with high priority to create demonstration scripts for the upcoming meeting with the supervisor.
 This task involves creating two main demo scripts: one for a simplified parent-scaled ACD implementation using neural networks as drop-in replacements for traditional surrogate models, and another demonstrating the full amortized approach with training and adaptation capabilities.
 We've made significant progress on this task, creating a `demos/` directory with the required scripts and documentation.
 This task has been prioritized to be completed ahead of Tasks 6 and 7.

 This represents a major milestone in our implementation of the amortized approach to causal discovery and intervention prediction, with most of the core components now in place.
-The next step is to work on Task 7 (Evaluation Framework and Benchmarks) to create tools for systematically evaluating our approach.
+The next step is to continue work on Task 7 (Evaluation Framework and Benchmarks) to create visualization components and baseline comparisons.

 ### Workflow Improvements